 Book Your Flight

-Use Skyscanner or Momondo to find a cheap flight.
-They are my two favorite search engines because they search websites and airlines around the globe, so you always know no stone is being left unturned.
-Start with Skyscanner first though, because it has the biggest reach!
+Use Skyscanner to find a cheap flight.
+They are my favorite search engine because they search websites and airlines around the globe, so you always know no stone is being left unturned!

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as it consistently returns the cheapest rates for guesthouses and hotels.

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are:

 - Insure My Trip (for those 70 and over)